 SOX Implementation Plan

-SOX implementation takes an extra effort.
-First off, try not to turn the whole project in a compliance exercise only.
-Instead, try to make it helpful to your company.
+SOX implementation takes extra effort.
+First off, try not to turn the whole project into a compliance exercise only.
+Instead, try to make it helpful to your company by virtue of a) understanding relevant risks and b) designing the controls to address them, i.e., reduce to an appropriately low level.
 Internal control requirements were implemented for a reason and, in theory, it’s a good one: making sure that Company’s assets are safeguarded and financial information is free of material errors.

 Here is the 4 step process to implement SOX: